 The National Blood Authority (NBA) released the Guidelines on the Prophylactic Use of Rh D Immunoglobulin (Anti-D) in Obstetrics in 2003, with the aim of providing clinical guidance on antenatal prophylaxis.
 These guidelines also addressed supply constraints at the time of publication by including a staged implementation process for a full antenatal prophylaxis program in Australia.

 In December 2014 there was an update of the Rh(D) Immunoglobulin-VF Product Information by CSL Behring regarding patients with a Body Mass Index (BMI) ≥30.
-As BMI was not addressed in the 2003 Guidelines, an expert panel was convened by the Australian Red Cross Blood Service and the NBA to develop an Expert Panel Consensus Position Statement regarding the use of Rh(D) immunoglobulin in patients with a Body Mass Index ≥30.
+As BMI was not addressed in the 2003 Guidelines, an expert panel was convened by the (then) Australian Red Cross Blood Service and the NBA to develop an Expert Panel Consensus Position Statement regarding the use of Rh(D) immunoglobulin in patients with a Body Mass Index ≥30.

 In October 2016, the NBA and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) agreed to update clinical guidance relating to antenatal prophylaxis in women who are Rh D negative, in accordance with current evidence and consensus among clinical experts.